quicktom/ephem/README.md

 *It is a command line wrapper to a small subset of the AA+ class framework for Computational Astronomy.*

+# Whats the idea behind ?

+ephem is a part of a DIY telescope mount library.
+So is it designed to be compact and fits into midsized controller designs like ST F476.

 # Example

 Where is luna right now seen from the city Kiel of Germany?